- Location: Montana

 If your name has changed since last time, bring acceptable proof of the change with you.

 If you're renewing at a limited service exam station, you must pay your fee first at your country treasurer's office.
 Then, take the fee receipt with you to the exam station.

 All drivers who renew in person will be granted a temporary license.
 Your new license should arrive in the mail within 4 weeks.

 If you live in Carter, Garfield, Golden Valley, Jefferson, Judith Basin, Madison, Petroleum, Prairie, Treasure, or Wibaux counties, you have the option of renewing by mail.
 However, your next renewal MUST be completed in person.

 To renew by mail, follow the instructions provided by the MVD.

 Members of the Military

-If you're an active member of the military, you may renew your license at any time before its expiration date by calling the MVD Customer Service Center at (866) 450-8034.
-Or, if you are stationed out of state, send an e-mail.
+If you're an active member of the military stationed out of state, you may renew your license by calling the MVD Customer Service Center at (866) 450-8034 or sending an e-mail to email@example.com.
 Your license will then be valid until 30 days after your honorable discharge.

 If you're temporarily living away from the stat, you may renew by mail - but you must conduct your next renewal in person.